How To Improve Your Google Grant

 Have a focused ad group.

 Having a themed ad group improves your CTR and allows you to align your keywords to your landing page.
 As a result by using a focused ad group (15-30 similar keywords) you will efficiently have a better chance of targeting users.
-For example, you have an ad group titled “Water Wells in Africa” with a goal to teach users about the water well and how to get involved.

 Create relevant landing pages.